Complex Sports & Entertainment Leadership

 Boone is a graduate of The University of Memphis, and currently resides in Lewisville, TX.

-As the Director of Marketing and Brand Development, Greg Morton is responsible for overseeing all company marketing initiatives across Complex’s growing portfolio of properties.
+As the Creative Director, Greg Morton is responsible for overseeing all company marketing initiatives across Complex’s growing portfolio of properties.
 Greg will lead Complex's efforts in brand development, social media and database marketing, media buying, sales campaigns, and partnership development.
 He will also support various aspects of event marketing, business operations, and hospitality.

 Morton adds over 7 years of creative experience joining Complex in December 2018.
 Prior to his move, Greg was a Lead Designer for ESPN, contributing to a variety of live studio shows, rebrands, and remote events.
 He's been recognized with Sports Emmy nominations for the FIFA World Cup, UEFA Euro Cup, College Football, and Sports Center on Snapchat.
 Greg has also won multiple North America PromaxBDAs for his work on the 2015 Super Bowl Coverage and the 2014 NFL Studio Package.

 Morton earned his BFA in New Media Design from the Rochester Institute of Technology and he currently resides in McKinney, TX.